 vTPMs should be able to have their software updated

-No software is perfect; we expect vTPMs and their trusted computing base (e.g. s) to be updated.
+No software is perfect; we expect vTPMs and their trusted computing base (e.g. VMMs) to be updated.
 In most use cases, we expect the vTPM and its data to persist and still be usable after the update.

-All components of a Virtual Platform migrate together
+All components of a Virtual Platform should migrate together

 A trusted Virtual Platform, consisting of a primary VM, a vTPM, and optional other components (usually helper VMs), is the virtual equivalent of a physical machine.
-It has a Platform Credential describing the components of the platform and their relationships, and the vTPM supports localities which are associated with specific components. vTPMs should be capable of being backed up
+It has a Platform Credential describing the components of the platform and their relationships, and the vTPM supports localities which are associated with specific components.
+Just as the vPlatform must always meet the Platform Specification which is described in the PC over many reboots, it must also continue to meet that specification when the platform migrates.
+Components described in the credential should migrate with the vTPM or have local equivalents on the destination machine, and the relationships between those components must match the PC.

+vTPMs should be capable of being backed up

 In enterprise contexts, availability of data is critical; recovery from machine theft, hardware failure, or other loss may be required even if it requires compromising on security.